Solved! What Temperature Should I Set My Thermostat in Winter?

 Save money and energy by setting your thermostat to this ideal temperature.

-Q: My partner and I have an annual disagreement about the thermostat temperature and how to get the most energy savings.
-Does it really matter what temperature I set my thermostat in winter?
+Q: My partner and I have an ongoing disagreement about the right temperature setting for the heat during cold months.
+How can we get the most energy savings?
+What’s the best thermostat setting for winter?

-You don’t need a smart or programmable thermostat to save money on your heating bills this winter.
+A: You don’t need a programmable or smart thermostat to save money on your heating bills this winter.
 By following a few energy-saving strategies, you can make a big difference during the chilly months of winter.
 According to the U.S. Department of Energy, it’s possible to save 10 percent a year on energy bills by being conservative with thermostat settings year-round.

 Keep reading to find out four thermostat-setting strategies to help save money every winter.

-The optimal thermostat temperature during winter is the lowest comfortable temperature, which is usually 68 degrees Fahrenheit.
+The optimal winter thermostat setting is the lowest comfortable temperature, which is usually 68 degrees Fahrenheit.

 According to the Department of Energy, setting your thermostat to the lowest comfortable temperature, which is typically 68 degrees Fahrenheit in the winter, helps slow down heat loss for homes with a regular furnace or baseboard heating system.
 However, that’s not the case for homes with heat pumps.
 Dialing down the thermostat too much can make a heat pump less efficient.

 Plus, everyone has a different comfort zone.
-Just because 68 degrees can be an ideal temperature for reducing energy consumption doesn’t mean it’s right for everyone.
+Just because 68 degrees can be an ideal temperature for a house in terms of reducing energy consumption doesn’t mean it’s right for everyone.
 Some people may prefer to set the thermostat slightly higher, at 70 degrees, and that’s okay.

 Place the thermostat in the best spot for energy savings.